jasmineeer/Basic-ReactJS/README.md

 Then, folder my-react will built

+## Using Bootstrap 5

+To install bootstrap, you can run:

+### `npm install bootstrap`

+Then, bootstrap will be installed in your React folder

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).